iiasa/accelerator_service/README.md

    ```
    docker compose -f docker-compose.dev.yml up minio [--build]
    ```
-   Optionally use the `--build` flag to ensure that images are rebuilt before starting containers so as to pick up code changes, updated dependencies, and any modifications to the build specification (`Dockefile`).
+   Optionally use the `--build` flag to allow image to be built if needed. containers so as to pick up code changes, updated dependencies, and any modifications to the build specification (`Dockefile`).
 3. Access MinIO via `https:localhost:9001` and create access key (user ID)